 I had a fascination with wolves when I was a kid.
 When I would hear about wolf sightings near my village Sumda Chun – in the Markha region of Ladakh – I would pester my father to take me close to one so that I could get a good look at it.
 My father would laugh at me affectionately and say that I’d run away out of fear if a wolf really decided to show up!

 My wish to see a wolf up close remained unfulfilled.
-In those times, wild animals would shy away from humans and never come close to our village.
+In those times, wild animals would shy away from humans and rarely come close to our village.

 In the last couple of years, things have changed, and how!
 We can now spot wild animals from the rooftops of our houses!
 They fearlessly come near us.
 Markha Valley now attracts many tourists and wildlife conservationists who brave the cold winter winds for wildlife sightings, especially of the world’s most elusive big cat – the snow leopard.
 They visit the Hemis National Park in Markha Valley between the months of December and March each year and take back stories and memories of snow leopard sightings.